RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

         return quickselect(array, pivot_index + 1, right, k)
 {{< /prism >}}
 <p style="text-align: justify;">
 In this pseudo code, <code>partition</code> is a function that partitions the array around a pivot element, similar to quicksort.
-The algorithm recursively narrows down the search to the portion of the array that contains the k-th element until it finds the exact element at position k.
+The algorithm recursively narrows down the search to the portion of the array that contains the $k-th$ element until it finds the exact element at position k.
 </p>

 <p style="text-align: justify;">